oracle-livelabs/apex/event-mangement/2-create-app/2-create-app.md

     ![input login credentials](images/login-detail.png " ")

-3. Explore the application and explore the different pages.
+3. Explore the application and the different pages.

     Records are displayed in all of the reports which makes reviewing pages significantly easier, especially for reports.
 The fact that the data may not be exactly correct for the columns is not critical, as you can very easily update the data to make it more realistic.